Dealing with Airport Taxi Paparazzi & Strategies for Market Shopping

 My first piece advice for exiting the “ARRIVAL HALL” unscathed: To every driver who gets in your face, say “NO…toilet!” and point vaguely down the hall.
-That will shake them off.
+That will shake them off—especially if you are a woman.
 If you are lucky, one may even point you in the right direction.
 Besides, you probably really do need a toilet and you don’t want to remember that after you are already in the taxi.

-Next: Find a cash machine and get some local currency.
+Next: You probably need to find a cash machine and get some local currency.
 When another driver approaches you, just say, “NO…cash machine!”
 If possible, try to find one as far from the hoard of drivers as possible, because now that you have money, they are VERY interested!

 Now your response is: “Coffee” as you mime drinking.
 Find an airport café, preferably far away from the “paparazzi,” although they will probably leave you alone while you are in the café.
 Get tea (just to be rebellious) and maybe something to eat.
-This solves two problems as you have also changed that 1000-SOM bill spit out by the ATM.
+This solves two problems as you have also gotten change for that 1000-SOM bill spit out by the ATM.

-If you didn’t, usually, there is a helpful tourist information counter near Arrivals, and they can help you out.
+Maybe you didn’t plan ahead.
+Or, maybe there is no bus from the airport.
+Look around.
+Sometimes, there is a helpful tourist information counter near Arrivals, and they can help you out.

-OR… it is okay to take a taxi, but it will be your choice now, not theirs.
+OR… it is okay to take a taxi, but it will be your choice now, not the taxi paparazzi’s.

 After mostly sleeping, and eating a little bit yesterday, I was refreshed this morning and ready to explore.
 Biskek’s Osh Bazaar is a mecca for market-lovers like me, and this morning I made a bee-line for it.
 I saw not one other obvious “foreigner” there and that surprised me.
 I am sure I stuck out like a sore thumb.
 But at a few stalls, I got smiles and, “where are you from?” in broken English.
 Some of the women were entranced by my braids.